lexxx233/prometeoai/README.md

-# Manifesto of Prometeo Project - Private Personal AI Companion
+# Manifesto of Prometeo Project
+A Private Personal AI Companion

 ## Summary of Idea
 This project seeks to implement The Operating System for Personal AI Companion that run locally on personal computers.